A Physics-Informed Context-Aware Approach for Anomaly Detection in Tele-driving Operations Under False Data Injection Attacks: A ToD Threat Analysis

 \subsection{Attack Model for Last-Mile Delivery}

-According to the attack tree analysis, an attacker can cause malicious ToD events by compromising the IoT infrastructure.
-In this section, an attack model is developed for one of the potential use cases of ToD events on public roads, known as ``LMD''.
-Secondly, an attack formulation is implemented for an FDI attack on SWA command from the teleoperator.
+According to the attack tree analysis, an attacker can cause a malicious ToD event by compromising the IoT infrastructure.
+In this section, firstly, an attack model is developed for one of the potential use cases of the ToD event on public roads, known as ``last-mile delivery (LMD)''.
+Secondly, an attack formulation is implemented for an FDI attack on the steering wheel angle command from the tele-operator.
 The LMD represents the concluding stage in a business-to-customer (B2C) delivery process where the package is transported to the recipient, either directly to their home or to a designated pickup location~\cite{tiwapat2018last}.
-The performance of the teleoperated LMD vehicle can be illustrated in Fig.~\ref{AtkRemoteVehComm}.
+Fig.~\ref{AtkRemoteVehComm} illustrates the performance of the tele-operated LMD vehicle.

-As shown in this diagram, sensors on the vehicle collect the data around the vehicle and send it to the operator terminal using a cellular/wireless communication.
-A human operator makes the driving decision based on the digital perception at the terminal and sends the driving command to the vehicle using the cellular channel.
-When a vehicle receives the driving control command, the control system, drive-train, and the actuators deliver the desired driving actions.
-This diagram also shows the FDI attack targeted to the vehicle steering control command to manipulate the driving maneuver.
-As LMD typically involves city and urban locations, a delivery vehicle may need to make a turn at an intersection while following its route.
-However, an attack on the steering command can execute an undesired driving action and trajectory causing an accident that is depicted in Fig.~\ref{Scenario}.